Skip to main content

 Reconciliations become more guided

 With NetSuite Account Reconciliation (NSAR), less of month-end is now about set-up and detective work.
-Instead of teams spending time assigning new accounts, choosing formats and setting risk ratings each period, an AI assistant now identifies newly created accounts, assigns them to appropriate preparers and applies the right attributes automatically, learning from prior cycles as it goes.
-This doesn’t remove the need for oversight, it simply takes a lot of the repetitive configuration work off accountants’ plates.
+Instead of teams spending time assigning new accounts, choosing formats and setting risk ratings each period, an AI-driven assistant can identify newly created accounts, suggest appropriate preparers and apply relevant attributes based on historical patterns.
+Oversight remains essential, yet the automation of repetitive configuration steps can reduce administrative workload during each close cycle.

 On the matching side, a new AI-powered assistant supplements traditional rules by uncovering less obvious relationships between transactions and suggesting likely matches with confidence scores.
-When material movements occur, GenAI flux analysis automatically drafts plain-language explanations based on financial and operational context, giving teams a coherent starting point rather than a blank page.
+When material movements occur, GenAI flux analysis can draft plain-language explanations grounded in financial and operational context, providing a structured starting point that teams can review, validate and refine.

 Project finance becomes less fiddly and more responsive